Virologist Spends His Days 'Hunting The Thing That Wants To Hunt Us'

 He got hooked on the study of infectious disease by happenstance when he was a sophomore at Rutgers University.
 He couldn't get into a class he wanted to take, so a buddy suggested he sign up for microbiology instead.
 The course was taught by the late Douglas Eveleigh — "a totally electric professor," Mores recalls.
 "He just got into me and totally excited me about the world of microbes.
 Within a couple of classes, I was like, 'that's what I'm doing.'
 And I've done it ever since."

-Mores's work over the decades since has brought him up close to a lot of dangerous viruses: Eastern equine encephalitis.
+Mores' work over the decades since has brought him up close to a lot of dangerous viruses: Eastern equine encephalitis.
 West Nile.
 Dengue.
 Chikungunya.
 Zika.
 Ebola.

 Now, his attention is entirely focused on this latest microbe of mystery: the new coronavirus.